Llenar70/allye-doc/Propensity Score Matching.md

         *   `SMD Before`: SMD before matching
         *   `SMD After`: SMD after matching (background color green if absolute SMD <= 0.1, red if > 0.1)
         *   `Improvement %`: Shows the percentage decrease in the absolute value of SMD due to matching.

+*   **Treatment Effect Estimation (IPW)**
+    *   When "Calculate IPW" is enabled and an outcome is provided, the widget displays the estimated Average Treatment Effect (ATE) computed using IPW.
+The effect represents the population-level difference between treated and control.

 *   **Status Bar Diagnostics**
     *   After execution, the status bar displays overlap diagnostics (e.g., fraction of treated/control outside the estimated common support).
 Use this as a quick quantitative check alongside the PS distributions.